Drinking celery juice every morning is a new health trend that’s marketed to improve overall health and boost weight loss.

 Another potential downside of celery juice is excessive sodium intake.

-Thus, if you already consume a lot of salt, a glass of celery juice could put you over the edge.
+Thus, if you already consume a lot of salt, a glass of celery juice could put you over that recommendation.

-Though celery juice is generally safe, its drawbacks include a lack of fiber and high levels of sodium.
+Though celery juice is generally safe, its drawbacks include a lack of fiber and high levels of sodium, though the sodium might be mitigated by its potassium content.

 While a daily dose of celery juice is the latest health craze, it doesn’t promote weight loss on its own.

-However, if you want to lose weight, you’re better off making larger dietary and lifestyle changes — not merely following the newest trend.
+However, if you want to lose weight, you’re better off making larger dietary and lifestyle changes — not merely following the latest trend.